 Since June of 2012, the Wilderness Tourism Association of BC (WTABC) has participated in the Marine Planning Partnership for the North Pacific Coast (MaPP) initiative marine planning process.
 The initiative is lead by two levels of government – the BC Provincial Government and First Nations Governments.
 The purpose of the initiative was to develop marine plans for four sub-regions including North Vancouver Island, Central Coast, North Coast and Haida Gwaii.
 Each sub-region created its own marine plan based on sub-regional priorities.
-The plans address management of uses and activities under provincial jurisdiction only.
+The plans address the management of uses and activities under provincial jurisdiction only.

 The planning process was highly collaborative and advisory committees included representatives from several different marine sectors.
 The WTABC represented commercial tourism on three sub-regional committees (North Vancouver Island, Central Coast and North Coast) Marine Planning Advisory Committees (MPAC).
-As well, we participated on the Regional Marine Advisory Committee (RMAC).
-During the planning process, we reviewed plans, provided feedback and advice, attended MPAC, RMAC and public meetings, provided WTABC members and non members with MaPP updates and consulted with our sector on high value tourism areas to be considered within the spatial plans.
+As well, we participated in the Regional Marine Advisory Committee (RMAC).
+During the planning process, we reviewed plans, provided feedback and advice, attended MPAC, RMAC and public meetings, provided WTABC members and non-members with MaPP updates and consulted with our sector on high value tourism areas to be considered within the spatial plans.

 The intent of the plans is to provide direction to achieve healthier oceans, stronger marine economies and improved social and cultural outcomes in the MaPP Study Area.
-The plans will provide guidance for governments responsible for permitting and managing specific ocean-related activities and marine sectors to carry out their activities in a sustainable manner.
+The plans will guide governments responsible for permitting and managing specific ocean-related activities and marine sectors to carry out their activities in a sustainable manner.
 Further, the plans will help simplify permitting as the plans provide specific guidance for activities in specific spatial zones.

-The WTABC has worked for several years to help protect wild salmon and to raise the important issue of wild salmon protection with both levels of government in order to prevent a catastrophic decline in wild salmon populations and the corresponding impacts on BC’s nature-based tourism industry.
-Some of WTABC’s work since 2005 has included the organizing of site visits with tourism businesses, DFO, Provincial government officials and sea lice researchers to see the sea lice problem first hand; working with government and the salmon farming industry to make sure the application of the chemical Slice was used properly and at the appropriate time; traveling to Norway to pressure salmon farm industry executives to change their management to protect wild salmon; supporting the efforts of northern operators for a successful moratorium on salmon farms on the North Coast of BC; and supporting efforts to develop closed containment projects, one of which is just been implemented by the Namgis First Nation near Port McNeil.
+The WTABC has worked for several years to help protect wild salmon and to raise the important issue of wild salmon protection with both levels of government to prevent a catastrophic decline in wild salmon populations and the corresponding impacts on BC’s nature-based tourism industry.
+Some of WTABC’s work since 2005 has included the organizing of site visits with tourism businesses, DFO, Provincial government officials and sea lice researchers to see the sea lice problem first hand; working with government and the salmon farming industry to make sure the application of the chemical Slice was used properly and at the appropriate time; travelling to Norway to pressure salmon farm industry executives to change their management to protect wild salmon; supporting the efforts of northern operators for a successful moratorium on salmon farms on the North Coast of BC; and supporting efforts to develop closed containment projects, one of which is just been implemented by the Namgis First Nation near Port McNeil.